Ilay125/Maze_Game/README.md

 Custom - will let you create your own maze.

+Above 150x150 starts to be really heavy on the pc - the game might crash.

 The goal of the main game is to press all of the buttons and go to the trapdoor under the time limit.